Norman Hudis: Life and career

+Born in Stepney, London, the son of Jewish immigrants Isaac, a tailor, and Polly (née Reuben), Hudis attended Betts Street School.

-Born in Stepney, London, Hudis began his writing career on a local newspaper, the Hampstead & Highgate Express.
+Hudis began his writing career on a local newspaper, the Hampstead & Highgate Express.
 When World War II broke out, Hudis joined the RAF and served in the Middle East writing for Air Force News.
 Like many other post-war writers his first foray into entertainment was writing for camp concerts.
 After the war, Hudis failed to get another job at a newspaper and joined The Rank Organisation in their Pictorial Publicity department, where he learned about filmmaking.
 In his spare time, he decided to become a playwright, but only his first play Here Is The News met with critical success.
 This was enough to get him noticed by Earl St John at Rank's Pinewood Studios, who offered him a job as trainee screenwriter.
 During the two years he was tutored by Julian Wintle but failed to get any of his screenplays into production.